-Remember these are 1st graders, so keep it short.
-Build up students' enthusiasm, selling the program by asking, "Which one of you is going to win this?
-Do you think you 1st graders can beat the kindergartners?
-I certainly hope so!
+Build up students' enthusiasm, selling the program and building up their enthusiasm, such as by asking, "Which one of you is going to win this?
+Do you think you second graders can beat the first graders?
+I certainly hopw so!
 I betcha we can outdo the third graders!
 What do you think?
 Wouldn't it be great if we showed up the sixth graders?"

 Remember that Physical Education class needs to be very active - so keep this instruction to two minutes or less.